balakumaran-sugumar/java8/README.md

 ***********************************************************************************************
  -> Answer for the 2 question ::
 YES

- Can be taken as a method parameter and returned by a method Above java code is a example of the lambda expression as variable
+ Can be taken as a method parameter and returned by a method Java_Lambda_2 is a example of the lambda expression as variable

 ****************************************************************************************************